Social Media Continues to Miss the Mark: The Overemphasis on Popularity

 In the end a “like” doesn’t equal a customer.
 It doesn’t even mean you have a lead.
 You can “like” a lot of things you can’t afford for example.
 It doesn’t mean you’re in the market for it.
 You could “like” a website after reading one good article and still never see enough value in it to go back.
 In the end, a “like” means very little.

-A “like” is just another way of whipping out your trusty litter ruler to see who’s bigger than whom.
+A “like” is just another way of whipping out your trusty litter ruler to see who’s bigger than whom, and for friends or followers, a “like” is a near zero-effort activity.

 It’s not new.
-It’s the same thing we see with Twitter spammers — the type who follow thousands of people they know they can’t realistically follow because they’re hoping to either get or keep followers of their own.
+It’s the same thing we see with Twitter spammers — the type who follow thousands of people they know they can’t realistically follow because they’re hoping for automatic follow-backs as if caring about what someone has to say should be the result of a reflex.

-Large generic groups of people “liking” you or “following” you aren’t nearly as valuable as a smaller group of people with a genuine and regular interest in what you have to say, sell, or do.
+Large generic groups of people “liking” you or “following” you means very little.
+Building a following of a smaller group of people — but with a genuine and regular interest in what you have to say, sell, or do — will benefit you more.

-It seems somewhere in this social media mix we lost the concept of targeting.
-And over the years we’ve failed to get it back.
+Somewhere in this social media mix we lost the concept of targeting.

 At this point I’m little more than embarrassed for the “social media professionals” who participate in these popularity contests or convince their clients that they should care about them.
 They’re still missing the mark.